 Instructions

-- Cream the butter and sugar and whisk in the eggs and vanilla.
+- Cream the butter and sugar in a bowl until blended, then whisk in the eggs and vanilla.

-- Let the cheesecake cool for at least 15 minutes to set.
-Enjoy on its own or with a bit of your favorite jam.
+- Let the cheesecake cool for at least 15 minutes to set, then slice and enjoy on its own or with a bit of your favorite jam.

 Nutrition